brucemack/tt07-sb-mixer/docs/math.md

 context of some simple MOSFET realizations of mixer circuits created for my [Tiny Tapeout](https://tinytapeout.com/) project.

+Mr. Gilbert figured all of this out in 1969 so there is no new ground being broken here.

 ## Why Does the LO "Leak" Through a Single-Balanced MOSFET Mixer?

 An ideal mixer takes RF and local oscillator (LO) signals and produces an intermediate frequency (IF)